astOwOlfo/data_parallel_rl/README.md

 This repo contains a single-file script to run multi GPU (but not multi-node) RL on LLMs using data paralellism.
 Using data parallelism makes it much easier to train models, however, it requires that the whole weights of the model, as well as the activation cache, fit on a single GPU.

-Note that you can **not** use this pipeline with `gpt-oss-120b` because I have not figured out how to fine-tune it (with LoRA) without unquantizing the weights to bfloat16 (so you need `2 * 120b` bytes of memory to fine-tune it, not `0.5 * 120 billion` bytes), despite OpenAI explicitly advertising at the bottom of [this page](https://huggingface.co/openai/gpt-oss-120b) that this is possible.

 # Installation

 Recommended docker image: `volodimir1024/reward-hacking-cuda-128:v1.0`